ilyathewhite/RxLogin/README.md

-# RxLogin, a simulation of a login form with RxSwift
+# NoRxLogin, a simulation of a login form without RxSwift

-Gives an example of using rxSwift and rxCocoa in an iOS app.
+Implements the same functionality as RxLogin, but without RxSwift.
 Some highlights:

-- the code is very declarative
+- the model code is much more imperative.
+There are some calculated properties, but they need to be called manually to update the model.
+- didSet clauses simulate some of the reactive version logic, but they require much more boilerplate code and increase a chance for bugs
-- the model captures all the app logic
+- some of the app logic is moved into controller
-- the controller code is very simple and short.
-All of the complexity is in the model.
+- the controller code is more verbose and less clear about how controls interact with the model
-- unification of target / action, delegate, and completion / callback patterns
-- much less code, built with generic building blocks
+- delegates require a lot of boilerplate code, make the code harder to follow and increase a chance for bugs
+- the common patterns are easy to read (didSet, delegates), but their expression requires much more custom code than the reactive version which heavily uses standard building blocks to express patterns.